sbisaacson/r-notes/README.md

 I learned about this issue on
 [the Win-Vector Blog](http://www.win-vector.com/blog/2015/03/using-closures-as-objects-in-r/).
-Closures in R are not really closures because they retain the whole environment of their definition, even things you wouldn't expect to be
+Closures in R are not really closures because they retain the entire environment of their definition, including things you wouldn't expect to be accessible:
-accessible:

 ```r